nuremx/progressive-react-boilerplate/README.md

 - 👮 Basic security with **helmet** and **hpp**
 - 🐳 **Docker** support

-- 🌸 Easy to use with GraphQL
+- 🌸 Easy to integrate with GraphQL
-- 💜 Easy to use with Redux
+- 💜 Easy to integrate with Redux

 ## Usage